You are browsing documentation for an outdated version.

 Enterprise-Ready: Used by mission critical enterprise use-cases that require uptime and stability.

-To learn more about the single and multi-zone deployments of Kong Mesh you can ready the deployments guide.
+To learn more about the single and multi-zone deployments of Kong Mesh you can ready the

 Real-Time Support: The Kong Mesh community provides channels for real-time communication and support that you can explore in our Community page.
 It also provides dedicated Enterprise Support delivered by Kong.